 Source: Research data.

 The penetration rate (ROP) in the automatic drilling was 32.8% higher than the rate obtained using the manual mode, when drilling in steriles.
 In ores, the penetration rate in manual drilling was 4% higher than that performed by automated drilling.
-Overall, the gains in penetration rate with automated drilling were 22.6%, see table 7.
+Overall, the gains in penetration rate with automated drilling were 22.6%, see Table 7.

 Table 7 – Bit Penetration Rate (ROP) Automatic Drilling versus Manual Drilling.